German carmakers face flagging sales in Southeast Asia – DW – 02/17/2025

 The struggles of German automakers in Southeast Asia reflect a broader global shift.
 In January 2024, BMW reported a 2.3% drop in global vehicle sales, while Mercedes-Benz and Porsche each posted a 3% decrease.
 Volkswagen, facing strong headwinds, saw its global sales drop by 12%.

-Leading this shift is China, which has dramatically expanded its vehicle exports, particularly in the electric vehicle (EV) market.
+China is leading this shift, having dramatically expanded its vehicle exports, particularly in the electric vehicle (EV) market.
 In 2023, China exported around 4.7 million cars, a threefold increase from 2021, although a third of these cars are manufactured by international brands, according to Citigroup.

 Chinese automaker BYD, the world's largest producer of fully electric and plug-in hybrid vehicles, has rapidly expanded its presence in Southeast Asia.
 In Singapore, it overtook Toyota as the most popular car brand for the first time in 2023.
 Its sales in the Philippines reportedly skyrocketed by as much as 8,900% over the same period.